roopam-joshi-au26/Devops-Installation/Readme.md

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-28.png)

 Step 8: Delete the EKS cluster

 When you’re done using an Amazon EKS cluster, you should delete the resources associated with it so that you don’t incur any unnecessary costs.

-Delete the cluster and its associated nodes with the following command, eksctl delete cluster my-demo-cluster --region us-east-1
+Delete the cluster and its associated nodes with the following command,

+`eksctl delete cluster my-demo-cluster --region us-east-1`

 Output:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-29.png)